poxiest/CalendarApplication/Calendar_App/res/README.md

 4) Average number of events per day
 5) The busiest day and the least busy day based on number of events
 6) The busiest day and the least busy day based on number of hours of meetings in a day
 7) Percentage of events that were online and not online.
-An event is online if its location is online.
+An event is online if its location is online, anything else is offline even if the location is not specified.

 `exit`